 Fever Tree is the brand of ginger beer that Pyles uses for the drink.
 A well-regarded label for its fresh, spicy take on a naturally fermented ginger beer, the brand is available in most markets.
 However, it can be substituted with something like Q Ginger Beer or Fentimans.
 And if you want to go really all out, you can always try your hand at making your own ginger beer for the drink.
 Whatever you chose, be sure not to use ginger ale by mistake, as its sweeter, less spicy profile will throw off the drink’s balance.

-Add all ingredients except ginger beer into a copper mug or Collins glass with ice and gently stir.
+Add the pear vodka, pimento dram, apple cider, cinnamon syrup and lemon juice into a copper mug or Collins glass with ice and gently stir.

 Top with ginger beer.